“Are pre-construction condos a good investment?”

 You will get a surprise bill at the time of closing

-It’s easy to ignore the entire cost of ownership when seeking to buy a condo, which is more than simply the deposit and mortgage payments.
+When considering if pre-construction condos are a good investment it’s easy to ignore the entire cost of ownership, but it’s important to factor in all costs when seeking to buy a condo, which is more than simply the deposit and mortgage payments.
 Maintenance fees, property taxes, utilities, and other expenses must all be factored into the budget.
 Then there are closing expenses, which are an important factor to consider when purchasing a condo under construction.
 Land transfer taxes, meters, legal expenses, warranty fees, development levies, and administration fees are all included in the closing costs.

 Development levies, in particular, have recently sparked debate in the media.
 To help support civic infrastructure, condo developers are required to pay specific development levies to governments.
 Developers frequently offer monetary donations to assist create public community centers and parks in exchange for authorized height or density increases.
 It’s crucial to find out how a developer handles these costs if you’re buying from them.
 Are they already included in the purchase price, or will they be added later?